-The 12th annual School of Graduate Studies in the Health Sciences' Research Day was held Oct.
-26, 2018, in the Norman C. Nelson Student Union at UMMC.
+The 13th annual School of Graduate Studies in the Health Sciences' Research Day was held Oct.
+31, 2019, in the Norman C. Nelson Student Union at UMMC.
 The all-day event began with breakfast and selected oral presentations from post-docs.
 Following the oral presentations, posters filled the Nelson Student Union gymnasium, where the graduate students and postdoctoral fellows showcased their research.
-During the Distinguished Alumni Luncheon, Dr. P. David Rogers received the Distinguished Alumni Award.
+During the Distinguished Alumni Luncheon, Dr. Barbara Alexander received the Distinguished Alumni Award.

 Barbara T. Alexander, Ph.D., FAHA, FAPS, is a Professor of Physiology and Biophysics at the University of Mississippi Medical Center.
 Dr. Alexander received her undergraduate degree in Zoology from Mississippi State University; she then received her PhD in Biochemistry and postdoctoral training in Physiology from the University of Mississippi Medical Center.